mrinal22258/Big-Data-Analytics/README.md

 ## 📌 Course Overview

-This repository contains my solution to assignments for the **Big Data Analytics** course offered in **Monsoon Semester 2025** at IIIT-Delhi.
+This repository contains my solution to assignments for the **Big Data Analytics** course offered in **Monsoon Semester 2025** at IIIT-Delhi covering **Apache Spark, Hadoop, Neo4j, Giraph, MapReduce**.